Microsoft 365 Copilot vs. ChatGPT: Which Tool Fits Your Workflow?

 Microsoft Copilot:

-Microsoft Copilot, by contrast, is embedded directly into Microsoft apps like Word, Excel, Outlook, Teams, and Dynamics 365.
+Copilot is embedded directly into Word, Excel, Outlook, Teams, and Dynamics 365.
 It acts like a smart colleague who understands your documents, emails, and workflows.

 • Agent Builder with document generation capabilities (Word, Excel, PowerPoint)